comododragon/novacore/README.md

 ## Licence

-This project is licensed under GPLv3 (see LICENSE file).
+This project is licensed under MIT (see LICENSE file).

 ## In-depth Description